 My relatives laugh.
 They think it's a phase that will pass.
 My parents, however, are more concerned.
 They know how stubborn I am and spend the coming months trying to convince me to eat "normally".
 I do, occasionally.
 I know they had my best interest in mind but I have vivid memories of my family guilt-tripping me into eating what my grandma cooks ("She made such an effort.
 You have to at least try it, it's really good and healthy for you.").
 I do eat meat when we're invited over to other people's houses, because as much as I am stubborn, I'm also very shy.

 At around age 13 or 14, I make use of my unsupervised access to the internet to start researching vegetarianism and watching horrific footage of slaughterhouses.
 I cry my eyes out.
 These are not horror movies.
 This is the truth.
-The videos are made by brave activists who risk going to jail (and yes, they often end up in jail, actually) in order to capture and spread the conveniently hidden, ugly nature of the most inherently cruel legal industry in the world (really though, think about it).
+The videos are made by brave activists who risk going to jail (although they often end up in jail, actually) in order to capture and spread the conveniently hidden, ugly nature of the most cruel legal industry in the world (really though, think about it).
 Paul McCartney once poignantly said: "If slaughterhouses had glass walls, everyone would be vegetarian."
 I am more convinced (my parents say: radical) than ever.
 I find a group of vegan and vegetarian activists online and join them for "awareness campaigns", where they hand out leaflets in front of fashion stores selling fur at a Viennese shopping street.

 I have a brief episode of eating meat after moving to France.
 Not wanting to start off on the wrong foot, I am too embarrassed to tell my lovely host family that I'm vegetarian, so I start eating poultry.
 Used to fitting in and being 'normal', I continue to do so even after my return to Austria.
 It's the sight of a pig transporter on a highway that wakes me up.
 What am I doing?
 I don't want to finance this.
 The same day I see the pig transporter, I stop eating meat again and while doing research on the food industry for the first time in years, I'm exposed to the concept of veganism.
 To me, it sounds crazy.
 Crazy radical (but chickens lay eggs anyway, what's the big deal?) and crazy impractical (what are these weirdos even eating?).